underhillanna/PhotosynQ-Documentation/tutorials/_creating_a_project.md

 #### Protocols

 **Pick the protocol** that best suits your device/needs, for 99% of people the pre-selected protocol will do.
-If you have an instrument other than a MultispeQ v1.0, or maybe small leaves, this protocol will be different.
+If you have an Instrument other than a MultispeQ v1.0, or maybe small leaves, this protocol will be different.
 In this case select a protocol from the advanced list.
 Also, be sure to read the protocol description to make sure that it measures the parameters you are interested in and is compatible with your device and firmware version.

 ![Select a Protocol.
 The standard protocol will be sufficient for most users.](../images/tutorials/_projects_select_protocol.png)